mchav/mchav.github.io/_posts/2017-11-09-my-dream-for-the-future-of-frege.md

 Why a JVM-based language?
 You get Java interop which means the arguments about the ecosystem not being quite ready aren't as potent.
 Quite a number of respectable data science and machine learning libraries already exist.
 It would be great to develop on top of them with Frege in the way that Keras builds on TensorFlow.
+ND4j, deeplearning4j, MLlib, Tensorflow and Weka are all well maintaned packages in the Java data science ecosystem.
+One of the reasons they aren't more widely adopted, in my opinion is because of the Java isn't the language you think to go to if you want to iterate quickly, as most data scientists usually want to do.

 There are arguments in the thread about Haskell's type system not being strong enough to encode simple linear algebra.
 A potential solution would be to use Idris which, luckily, has a JVM backend as well.